Ciò che rende la lavorazione con incisione CNC un punto di svolta per la produzione di precisione?

 1. Can CNC engraving machining handle 3D curved surfaces?

 SÌ.
-Advanced 5-axis CNC engraving machines adjust tool angle in real time to match curved surfaces (PER ESEMPIO., automotive interior panels or guitar bodies).
+Advanced 5-axis CNC engraving machines adjust tool angle in real time to match curved surfaces (per esempio., automotive interior panels or guitar bodies).
 For complex 3D parts, CAM software generates layered tool paths to ensure uniform cutting depth across the surface.

 1. How to reduce material waste in CNC engraving machining?